mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 Deployment First Steps
 ======================

 Deploying Mattermost Enterprise is not a small project.
 Depending on your use-case multiple physical machines have to be set up with Mattermost server, a proxy and a database while thousands of users need to be imported through AD/FS.
-While we strive to make this as easy as possible it will take time and iteration.
+We are here to support_ you, on a journey that will take time and iteration.

 ***********************
 Determine Your Use-Case